GuadalupeAlvarezGonzalez/Microplate-Task/README.md

 ## Usage

-Open your terminal, and type the following general command to run the script:
+In your terminal type the following general command to run the script:

 </br>